pulumi/pulumi-hugo/themes/default/content/enterprise/whitepaper.md

 Cloud engineering teams deliver both infrastructure and application code through a unified process that increases efficiency and quality.
 Unit, property, and integration tests are run to validate infrastructure changes before deploying to production, reducing errors and increasing deployment confidence.
 Teams also programmatically deploy infrastructure through APIs or orchestration workflows, moving away from CLI-driven workflows.
 Infrastructure changes are tracked with end-to-end change histories with the ability to easily roll back changes if needed.

 ### Manage
 Cloud engineering teams manage and secure their cloud infrastructure and applications through repeatable, auditable code and management processes that enable visibility.
 Teams use policy-as-code as programmable guardrails to enforce security, best practices, and cost across all infrastructure.
 Auditing controls that track all cloud resource changes across all cloud infrastructure enable faster, more reliable compliance even across the most complex of architectures and deployments.
-Finally,enabling deeper visibility increases collaboration between infrastructure, development, and compliance teams by reducing miscommunication and friction among teams.
+Finally,enabling deeper visibility increases collaboration between infrastructure, development, and compliance teams by reducing miscommunication and friction among teams.<br>

+---

 Cloud engineering is a practice that provides a blueprint on the processes to employ in order to use software engineering across infrastructure, development, and compliance teams to transform the way infrastructure is managed.
 The next section discusses the tools needed to make it easier to adopt the practices.

 ## Accelerating Innovation through Cloud Engineering